ahhbiasa/Graph-Theory_Coding-Project-Task/README.md

 Then we can construct a final solution by following the circuit, keeping track of the nodes and edges visited, and calculating the cost along the way.

 # Knights Tour
-The goal of Knights Tour problem is to move a knight in a `NxN` size chessboard to visit all square on the board exactly once, using only knight's legal moves.
+The goal of Knights Tour problem is to move a knight in a `MxN` size chessboard to visit all square on the board exactly once, using only knight's legal moves.
 ## 1.1 Code Explanation (Knights Tour Function):
 ### 1.1.1 Knight Move
 These are the moves in `(X, Y)` format that can be done by a knight on the chessboard.